mgjv/pgbouncer/vertigo/notes.md

 the server side of the connection
 ```
 # Implemented feature
-If the dbname starts with "dyn_" the code will parse what follows and create
+If the dbname starts with "DYN&" the code will parse what follows and create
 a connection string config (what we specific on config.ini) on demand, dynamically.
 Example:
-`dyn_dbname_vdb2_user_vusr2` is translated to `dbname=vdb2 user=vusr2`.
-The keys should match what we can put in the `PgDatabase` struct.
+`DYN&dbname-vdb2&user-vusr2` is translated to `dbname=vdb2 user=vusr2`.
+The
+keys should match what we can put in the `PgDatabase` struct.

 # Issues
-* Parsing code very rudimentary and fragile, not supporting underscore in values or key names.
-* Not sure how to handle password.
 * Tested only with psql, not sure how it works with JDBC, etc.

-# Testging notes
+# Testing notes
 * Created local db `vert1`, owner `vusr1` with password `vpwd1`
 * Created local db `vert2`, owner `vusr2` with password `vpwd2`
 * In each one, created table MACHINES(name) and inserted values `machineDb1` and `machineDb2`, respectively.